Five takeaways from Trump's trip to the G-20

 2. The U.S. got the cold shoulder on climate change.

-Perhaps the most-watched policy piece of this summit of world leaders was on climate change as it related to the Paris Climate Agreement.
-After a climate change session, German Chancellor Angela Merkel told reporters Trump participated and "even made a contribution" to discussions.
+Perhaps the most-watched policy emerging from the summit of world leaders centered on climate change and the effect of Trump's withdrawal from the Paris Climate Agreement.
+After one climate-change session, German Chancellor Angela Merkel told reporters Trump participated and "even made a contribution" to discussions.

 But by the end of the two-day summit, America was officially standing alone.